Essential Block Model Information

 Here are the things to remember about Final Fridays:

-Speak to the Director of Learning and Teaching of the college, to find out how, when and where the results will be recorded.
+Speak to the Director of Learning and Teaching of the college to find out how, when and where moderation will take place.

-a) Moderation of Assessment - This is to be undertaken during the delivery of a block in accordance with Assessment for Learning – Moderation and Validation Procedure (HE).
+a) Moderation of Assessment - This is to be undertaken during the delivery of a block in accordance with Assessment for Learning – Moderation and Validation Procedure (HE) (external link).
 You will have a form to complete for this.

 b) Rounding - Standard rounding rules apply.
 Final Calculated Grades ending in a decimal point of .5 or higher will be rounded up, and below .5 will be rounded down.
 This will happen automatically, so you don't need to enter 79.5 as 80 in the Final Adjusted Grade.
 Unit convenors should consider in consultation with teaching staff, whether to round up any other marks below 49.5 to a pass level.